not-only-code/qtranslate-slug/readme.md

 * Wordpress 3.3 (PHP 5.4 and MySQL 5)
 * mQtranslate 2.6.2.4, qtranslate-X 2.9.1 or Qtranslate 2.5.8

+## New in Versions 1.1.12

+* fixed warnings in settings
+* replace qtranslate with our own for taxonomies

 ## New in Versions 1.1.10 and 1.1.11